 - For all expeditions to Mera, Island, Aconcagua and other expeditions 90 days or more before the Departure Date – loss of deposit.
 90 days before the Departure Date – loss of 100% of total trip cost

 - For courses: 60 days or more before the course starts – loss of deposit.
 30 days before the course starts – 100% of the total course cost.

 - For Extensions: The cancellation penalties for an extension are the same as for the course or expedition to which the extension is attached.

 Similar terms are adopted throughout the travel industry and cover the costs of advance payments made by ITT.
 Cancellation charges may be covered, in part, by your travel insurance provided the reason for cancellation falls within the terms of the policy.

-24. Transfer requests must be received by ITT (as appropriate) in writing at its registered office and before the balance due date.
+22).
+Transfer requests must be received by ITT (as appropriate) in writing at its registered office and before the balance due date.
 A transfer request after this point will be treated as a cancellation and the transfer fee will not be accepted.
-This does not apply for Inca Trail permits.

-- You cannot transfer from an expedition for which the deposit is more than $500 (or the equivalent in foreign currency).
+23).
+You cannot transfer from an expedition for which the deposit is more than $500 (or the equivalent in foreign currency).
 You cannot transfer a booking from an expedition to a course.
-However nothing in this condition 28 shall prevent you from transferring your place on the trip to another individual in accordance with these terms and conditions, as long as that individual matches or exceeds the requirements of the trip in terms of previous experience.
+However, nothing in this condition 26 shall prevent you from transferring your place on the trip to another individual in accordance with these terms and conditions, as long as that individual matches or exceeds the requirements of the trip in terms of previous experience.

 Cancellation by us